MontiCore/monticore/00.org/Explanations/StatusOfGrammars.md

 ## Marking the Status of Grammars

-A comment of the following form within the grammar also helps:
+A comment of the following form within the grammar defines this status:

 1. `/* This is a MontiCore stable grammar.`
     ` * Adaptations -- if any -- are conservative. */`